 If you have at some point undergone training via E-Learning chances are that you have used a SCORM module.
 It could have been a single video, a complete course, or a simple assessment.
 SCORM is the gold standard that helps improve interoperability between eLearning products.
 More Specifically, SCORM governs how learning content and Learning Management Systems (LMSs) communicate with each other.
+Learn more about the benefits of using a SCORM compliant LMS.

 What is SCORM?